coderaiser/putout/README.md

 ## Babel

 `Putout` can be used as [babel plugin](/packages/babel-plugin-putout).
-Just create `.babelrc` file with configuration you need.
+Just create `.babelrc.json` file with configuration you need.

 ```json
 {